harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/deploy-helm-charts.md

 Harness has two ways of performing Helm Steady State Checks for Native Helm Deployment types (Helm Deployments managed by Helm).
 Depending on your use case and needs you can opt into either option via the setting.
 By default, Harness will perform a Helm Steady State Check on the deployed resources however, the mechanism of how Harness' does it differs based on the setting.

-#### Disabled  Native Helm steady state for jobs
+#### Disabled Setting - Native Helm steady state for jobs - Default Mode

 Harness will check for the steady state of the deployed resources via the ConfigMap Harness generates to manage and track the deployment.
-The limitation of this method, is we do not track Kubernetes Jobs object that are being created as part of the deployment and wait for them to reach a steady state.
+The limitation of this method, is we do not track Kubernetes Jobs objects that are being created as part of the deployment and wait for them to reach a steady state.

 **Helm Steady State with Setting Disabled**